 Overbooking is universal in the aviation industry.
-It happens every single day on flights around the world, and yet we rarely talk about it.
+It happens every single day on flights around the world, and yet we rarely talk about it or your passenger rights.

 Why Do Airlines Overbook?